saucelabs/sauce-docs/docs/visual-testing/integrations/storybook.md

 :::

-### Step 3 - Eject & Configure The Jest Test Runner
+### Step 3 - Eject and Configure The Jest Test Runner

 :::note
 If you already have a custom jest config file for the test-runner, typically in `test-runner-jest.config.js`, you can skip the below command.
 If not see below or read through the [storybook-runner docs](https://github.com/storybookjs/test-runner#ejecting-configuration) to eject the default test configuration.